 “My father always told me that I need to work hard in and out of school, and if I do, I will be successful,” Ace says.

-Ace’s continued success is what has brought her to the Harlem Globetrotters today.
+Ace’s continued success is what has brought her to the Harlem Globetrotters today as the team’s 13th woman to ever wear a Globetrotters uniform.